Colin Todd: Derby County

 Todd resigned as Swindon manager in November 2000 to return to Derby as assistant manager to Jim Smith.
-When Smith resigned in October 2001 Todd was promoted to manager but he was sacked after just three months having failed to improve the struggling club's form.
+When Smith resigned in October 2001 Todd was promoted to manager but he was dismissed after just three months having failed to improve the struggling club's form.

 Bradford City

 Todd joined Bradford City in 2003 as assistant to manager Bryan Robson.
 When Robson left at the end of the 2003–04 season, Todd was named his successor.
 It was the fourth time he had been promoted from assistant to manager.
 He became the longest serving Bradford manager for twenty years, and led the club to several mid-table finishes.
-After only winning once in ten games, Todd was sacked in February 2007.
-Shortly afterwards, the club was relegated to League Two and Todd pointed to the departure of key players and lack of funds for new signings as reasons for Bradford's demise.
+After only winning once in ten games, Todd was dismissed in February 2007.
+Bradford were subsequently relegated to League Two and Todd pointed to the departure of key players and lack of funds for new signings as reasons for Bradford's demise.